Hardening GRUB

 Now that we have a key, we can sign some files with it.
 We must sign:

-Suppose that we have a pair of my.kernel and my.initramfs and an on-disk libreboot_grub.cfg.
+Suppose that we have a pair of my.kernel, my.initramfs and an on-disk grub.cfg.
 We will sign them by running the following commands:

 gpg --homedir keys --detach-sign my.initramfs